Datapolitan-Training/qgis-training-err/content.md

 + Understand the structure and purpose of a GIS
 --

++ Be practiced using QGIS to accomplish simple and sophisticated spatial operations --

 + Demonstrate proficiency in applying spatial concepts to real-world problems --

-+ Be familiar with resources for further information on how to use QGIS for spatial analysis and mapmaking --
++ Be familiar with resources for further information on how to use QGIS for spatial analysis and mapmaking

-+ Be practiced using QGIS to accomplish more sophisticated spatial operations --

-+ Understand the process for connecting and analyzing data in QGIS stored in a PostGIS spatial database using SQL --

-+ Demonstrate understanding with key techniques in spatial analysis using SQL --

-+ Be familiar with sources of technical information and support for using QGIS and PostGIS

 ---

 # Topics for Today
 --

-+ Basic operations in QGIS
++ Basic operations in QGIS (loading, styling, filtering, and exporting data) --
---

 + Essential GIS definitions and concepts